Jenna-Williams/SEC-EDGAR-python-scraper/readme.md

       ```.

 ## Contribution
-I am actively seeking contributors to improve efficiency, structure and functionality.
+The original dev is seeking conributiors to improve efficiency, structure and functionality.

 ## License